rwev/rwev.gitlab.io/content/articles/published/design--this--brutalism.md

 ### Performance

 Let the browser handle as much as possible, which is precompiled from a lower-level language, tried and true, and iterated program built for accessibility and speed.
 Using the browser for site functionality is fast.
-Code in the browser (ultimately JavaScript) will never be as fast as the browser, or as reliable, or provide the same consistent interactive experience across websites.
+Code in the browser (JavaScript) will never be as fast as the browser, or as reliable, or provide the same consistent interactive experience across websites.
 It is dynamically typed and must be parsed by the client, *QED*.

-That being said, JavaScript definitely has it's place.
+That being said, JavaScript has it's place.
 It can expand the functionality of websites into domains not built into browser.
-I use it sparingly on this website (link to map) for domain-specific and contained functionality, and it's only loaded on-demand when absolutely necessary.
+I use it sparingly on this website  for domain-specific and contained functionality, and it's only loaded on-demand when absolutely necessary.

 > By embracing its nature and materials, a website adhering to Brutalist Web Design is fast.
 It allows the system of network, browser, content, and operating system to work together smoothly and efficiently, as they were designed to.
 Even with decoration, advertising, and imagery, a website embracing Brutalist Web Design will respect your visitor's time, bandwidth, and battery.